fracturestudios/bakery/doc/extensions.markdown

 * The first line describes the name and version of the plugin.
   Version numbers are freeform but should resemble an actual version number.
+* The INCLUDES line contains g++ -I flags for libraries whose headers your plugin needs to include.
+This is used only when compiling the offline system.
+* The LIBRARIES line contains g++ -l and -L flags for libraries you want to link against.
+This is used only when compiling the offline system.
 * Afterward there is one line for each object you need to register with Bakery.
 Items are separated by arbitrary amounts of whitespace.
     * `TypeName` denotes which Bakery object type is implemented.
 Must be one of: